 2. If the law requires it (there are very few circumstances, please ask if you want to know more).

-I will be doing my best to help you.
-If you have difficulties with how we are working, please let me know, so that together we can determine what you need.
+If you have difficulties with how your counselling is going, please let your online counsellor know, so that together you can determine what you need.

 Should you feel that you have cause for complaint, you should write in the first instance to the Head of Counselling who will seek to deal with the matter informally.
 He can be contacted through the counselling reception